TSeekasamit/csi_jenkins/README.md

 <<<<<<< HEAD
-# Official Jenkins Docker image
+# Official Jenkins Docker image with specify UID and GID to match between on Local and Docker for CSI Team.

 The Jenkins Continuous Integration and Delivery server.